 Preparing for a Cognitive-Behavioral Therapy Program

-You may be interested in the CBT program, but you’re not sure how to get started or what role you’ll play in your recovery.
-In any case, you’ll need to prepare for the treatment program mentally and physically for the best outcome.
+You may be interested in the CBT program, but you are unsure how to get started or its role in your recovery.
+In any case, you will need to prepare for the treatment program mentally and physically for the best outcome.

 Getting an experienced therapist is the first step in benefiting from CBT.
-Begin the journey of looking for a specialist by searching from trusted sources, including your doctor.
+Begin looking for a specialist by consulting trusted sources, including your doctor.
 While looking for the best therapist, consider the cost of the treatment and other fees.

-So, how do you get an ideal therapist?
+So, how can you find your ideal therapist?
 Before settling for a particular mental health professional, it’s prudent to check their background, education, certification, licensing, and area of expertise.
 Keep in mind that not all trained psychotherapists are familiar with CBT or certain types of severe addiction symptoms.

 - Attention deficit disorder (ADD)